johnsto/goserve/README.md

 * Custom headers (v0.2)
 * GZip compression (v0.2)

-If you want anything more (or indeed, less) than this, then you may want to consider rolling your own - fortunately Go makes it [ridiculously simple](https://code.google.com/p/go-wiki/wiki/HttpStaticFiles)!
+If you want anything more or less than this, then you may want to consider rolling your own.
+Go makes it [ridiculously simple](https://code.google.com/p/go-wiki/wiki/HttpStaticFiles) to serve static files out-of-the-box, and [Martini](http://martini.codegangsta.io) is perfect for dynamic sites.

 ## Performance